2i2c-org/2i2c-org.github.io/content/blog/2025/jupyterhub-groups-exporter/index.md

 - introducing group-level resource quotas.

 What do you think?
 How would you like to see JupyterHub's group management features evolve?
 Have you tried deploying this yourself?
 [We welcome your feedback](https://docs.google.com/forms/d/e/1FAIpQLSff-u-sWFuwO1-VTgk2Ir7f1nfUUlLevQk_Vkk_jnmcI1nJnw/viewform?usp=header) and feel free to open GitHub issues or make contributions to the repositories mentioned in this post.

+## Acknowledgements

+Thanks to the [JupyterHub project](../../../collaborators/jupyterhub) for their collaboration and review of this work.